RupendraCHA/User_Dashboard/README.md

 # Dynamic Functionalities:
 ### View Users
-    Displays a list of users with the following details: ID, First Name, Last Name, Email, and Department.
+    Displays a list of users with the following details: ID, Name, Email, and Department.
 ### Add User
     A form that allows the user to input new user details.
-Once submitted, the user is added to the list (simulated API response).
+Once submitted, the user is added to the list.
 ### Edit User
     Clicking "Edit" on a user loads their current details in the form, allowing modifications.
-Changes are sent via a PUT request to update the user (simulated).
+Changes are sent via a PUT request to update the user.
 ### Delete User
-    Clicking "Delete" on a user removes them from the list by sending a DELETE request (simulated).
+    Clicking "Delete" on a user removes them from the list by sending a DELETE request.
 ### Error Handling
     If any API request fails (due to network issues, server errors, etc.), an error message will be displayed.